 Write a letter to the editor

-Letters to the editor of your local newspapers can be very effective at raising awareness of important issues in your community.
-Furthermore, many members of Congress keep up with news back in their state or district, and placing a letter to the editor is just one more way to catch the eye of a legislator.
+A letter to the editor of your local newspaper can be very effective at increasing public awareness of an issue important to your community.
+Furthermore, members of Congress keep up with news back in their home states or districts, and placing a letter to the editor is one more way to catch the eye of a legislator.

-- Newspapers receive many more letters to the editor than they can print.
-Don't be disappointed if yours is not published.
+Keep in mind that newspapers receive many more letters than they can print.
+Don’t be disappointed if yours is not published.